 Regeneration and healing comes from accepting what is.
 Like in the myth of Mother Nature as a goddess, common to all cultures at the origin of times, that with fury brings terrifying destruction devouring men but is, at the same time, necessary for regeneration and continuation of life.
-As for those eyes, hands and soft heart described by Cortazar, that must be cried and thrown away in order to be built again, renewed, reinvented.
-As for the scars of those buildings that one can see all over Mexico, survivors of those goddess' awakenings; the one who sleeps in the depths of the earth and for centuries had challenged the enormous resilience and humanity of Mexican people.
-A story tattooed in the body, painful at times but beautiful at others.
+As for those eyes, hands and soft heart described by Cortazar*, that must be cried and thrown away in order to be built again, renewed and reinvented.
+As for the scars of those buildings that one can see all over Mexico, survivors of those goddess' awakenings; the one who sleeps in the depths of the Earth and for centuries had challenged the enormous resilience and humanity of Mexican people.
+A story tattooed in the body, painful at times.

 Beauty are apertures, momentary awakenings, in which we would like to remain, as described in Herman Hesse’s “My Belief”.
 A desire for elongating the existence of something precious we do not want it to end.
 The connection with a resounding Truth.

 The use of Oaxaca’s local black clay was necessary.
-An extremely fragile material, original from pre-hispanic times, the identity of a place, from the depths of a mine.
+An extremely fragile material, original from pre-hispanic times, identity of a place, from the depths of “La Mina”.
 It expresses our very own human condition: the fragile line between existence and collapse, between danger and safety, our futile desire for permanence.

 THE ALCHEMY (2019-2020) (This part of the project has been postponed due to COVID-19)